Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Mystical Orders

 The formation of mystical and esoteric orders also marked this period.
 The Rosicrucian Brotherhood emerged in the early 17th century, advocating esoteric and alchemical ideals.
-Although their specific use of daggers may vary, these orders often placed particular importance on ritual tools.
+Although their specific use of daggers may vary, these orders often placed particular importance on ceremonial tools.

 Christian Symbolism